monsoonmaelstrom/book2/book2.md

 I let him but I lean over the railing to stare at the water once we’re there.
 “That’s exactly what I was trying to avoid,” I mutter.

-“I know,” he says as he wraps his hands around my waist, and spins me toward him.
+“I know,” he says as he wraps his hands around my waist, and turns me toward him.

 “What are you—” I begin before he lifts me up to sit on the bridge’s parapet, bringing us nearly eye level with one another.